Politics of Care in the NHS: Navigating Immigration Enforcement at the Clinical Frontline

 Abstract

-As part of the UK’s “hostile environment” agenda, individuals who are not deemed “ordinarily resident” within the state are subject to fee-charging and data-sharing practices when accessing secondary healthcare.
-The introduction of these policies sparked significant backlash, leading to the emergence of activist organisations such as Patients Not Passports and Docs Not Cops.
-Formed in direct response to the legislation, these groups challenge the ethical legitimacy of the policies, arguing that they infringe upon core clinical principles and compromise the integrity of care.
-This thesis draws on semi-structured interviews with NHS doctors and participant observations of Patients Not Passports meetings to explore how clinicians navigate hostile environment policies in their everyday practice.
-It delves into the ethical dilemmas that arise at the intersection of healthcare and immigration enforcement, examining how doctors deploy discretion to reconcile professional obligations with the demands of these policies.
-The analysis is framed through the lens of street-level bureaucracy, using discretionary practices as a conceptual tool to understand how policy is negotiated in practice.
-Findings reveal that discretion is frequently exercised as a form of quiet resistance, rejecting or circumventing policy directives on moral grounds.
-Clinicians consistently expressed that these policies conflicted with their ethical commitments and the founding principles of the NHS, placing them in profound moral dilemmas.
-Many aligned their personal values with the ethos of the NHS, prioritising care and equity over compliance.
-Their responses reflect a deep tension between institutional expectations and professional ethics.
+As part of the UK government’s 'hostile environment' agenda, people who are not considered 'ordinarily resident' face charges and data sharing when they access secondary healthcare—that is, hospital and specialist services.
+These policies sparked backlash and led to activist groups such as Patients Not Passports and Docs Not Cops, which challenge their ethical legitimacy.
+This thesis draws on semi-structured interviews with NHS doctors and participant observation at Patients Not Passports meetings to examine how clinicians navigate these rules in everyday practice.
+It explores the ethical dilemmas at the intersection of healthcare and immigration enforcement.
+The analysis uses the lens of street-level bureaucracy—how frontline staff exercise discretion—to understand how policy is negotiated in practice.
+Findings show that discretion is often used as quiet resistance: doctors reject or work around certain directives on moral grounds.
+Clinicians reported that the rules clash with their ethical commitments and the founding principles of the NHS, placing them in profound moral dilemmas.
+Many prioritised care and equity over strict compliance, revealing a sustained tension between institutional expectations and professional ethics.